codelitdev/firebase-admin-dashboard/README.md

 # Introduction

 Easily create admin dashboards for your Firebase powered apps.
-For example, you can create a merchant dashboard for uploading items on an e-commerce site.
+For example, you can create a merchant dashboard for uploading items on an e-commerce site which uses Firebase as the backend.

 ## Project Structure